deeleman/learning-angular2/chapter_03/README.md

 $ cd angular2-essentials/chapter_03
 $ npm install
 ```
 A TypeScript project settings file has been made available to ease the project files transpilation into ECMAScript 5.
 If you don't have the TypeScript compiler installed, you can [get it here](http://www.typescriptlang.org/).
 Once installed, you can compile the project by simply executing the `tsc`command in your console.
-Please refer to the chapter 1 of the book for further instructions.
+Please refer to chapter 1 in the book for further instructions.

 ## Description